population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

-Approximately a month after the end of the first severe lockdown, the proportion of households that report any or moderate to severe food insecurity is more than 20 percentage points higher than in round 4, an effect that is very statistically significant.
+Approximately a month after the end of the first severe lockdown, the proportion of households that report any or moderate to severe food insecurity is more than 20 percentage points higher than in Round 4, an effect that is statistically significant.
-Severe food insecurity in round 1 is just below 10 percentage points higher than in round 4 and also statistically significantly different from round 4.
+Severe food insecurity in Round 1 is just below 10 percentage points higher than in Round 4 and also statistically significantly different from Round 4.

-About three months after the end of the first severe lockdown, any and moderate to severe food insecurity levels are still statistically significantly higher than in round 4 at approximately 10 percentage points.
+About three months after the end of the first severe lockdown, any and moderate to severe food insecurity levels are still statistically significantly higher than in Round 4 at approximately 10 percentage points.
 Severe food insecurity is also increased but not statistically significantly so.

-Between six and eleven months (rounds 3 through 6), there is little discernable difference in the levels of food insecurity, and we cannot reject that they all have the same levels.
+Between six and eleven months (Rounds 3 through 6), there is little discernable difference in the levels of food insecurity, and we cannot reject that they all have the same levels.

-The final round, round 7, took place 2.5 to 3.5 months after the end of the second major lockdown, but in relation to round 4, the levels of food insecurity are closer to those of round 1.
+The final round, Round 7, took place 2.5 to 3.5 months after the end of the second major lockdown, but in relation to Round 4, the levels of food insecurity are closer to those of Round 1.
-Any and moderate to severe food insecurity are both more than 20 percentage points higher than in round 4, while severe food insecurity is more than 10 percentage points higher; all three are strongly statistically significant.
+Any and moderate to severe food insecurity are both more than 20 percentage points higher than in Round 4, while severe food insecurity is more than 10 percentage points higher; all three are strongly statistically significant.

-[summary; drought and round 7; anything else that can explain this?]
+These medium-term effects are close to the short-run effect of the first severe lockdown.

 ## The Role of Seasonality